IbrahimOmar91/CarND-Path-Planning-Project/writeup.md

 ## Here What i did,
-* first we have to initialize the car, so i started with 0 speed and lane 1 -Center Lane- then got the sensors data of all the cars to decide what to do foreach car in them i got its data and predict the next position 'S' for each one for our new path point to be calculated we have to make sure that the path is collision free, within the acceleration and jerk limits
+First we have to initialize the car, so i started with 0 speed and lane 1 **Center Lane** Then got the sensors data of all the cars to decide what to do.
+Foreach car in them i got its data and predict the next position **S** for each one.
+For our new path point to be calculated we have to make sure that the path is collision free, within the acceleration and jerk limits.

 ### This could be done by the following steps:
 >Check for the other car to see its lane and distance from us
->if it is in the same lane and 25 meters or closer to us so we set a flag 'carFront' to true
+ >if it is in the same lane and 25 meters or closer to us so we set a flag **carFront** to true
->if it is on the right lane and within 30m front and 8m back we set a flag 'carOnRight' to true
+ >if it is on the right lane and within 30m front and 8m back we set a flag **carOnRight** to true
->if it is on the left lane and within 30m front and 8m back we set a flag 'carOnLeft' to true
+ >if it is on the left lane and within 30m front and 8m back we set a flag **carOnLeft** to true

 > Based on the flags we decide: